iacopobaroncini/FsTamTam/README.md

 - 8 global variables all FsTamTam clients could read and write.

 **FsTamTam Data Exchange Framework** provides mechanisms to:
+* Provide data connectivity to the *devices* without any sort of intervention at start-up, upon disconnection and/or reconnection.
-- Minimize data traffic between SimConnect and *devices*.
+* Minimize data traffic between SimConnect and *devices* to the bare minimal.
-- Compress CDU screen data (typically 1:3, starting from PMDG-NGX packet of 1009 bytes).
+* Compress CDU screen data (typically 1:3, starting from PMDG-NGX packets of 1009 bytes in length).

 The distribution also includes:
   * **FsTamTam Console**: a web-based console for monitoring the server activity, and an "exploration" tool for getting information on variables/events and, during simulation sessions, monitoring variables and sending events.